Long Road Cider Opening this Weekend

 The cidery is located in Barretville, about half an hour away, near Millington.

 Long Road sells small-batch ciders.
 Patterson describes them as dryer than what one might associate with a hard cider like Mike's or Angry Orchard.
 And, he likes to experiment with ingredients.
-He's used permissions, muscadines, peaches, pears, and apricots.
+He's used persimmons, muscadines, peaches, pears, and apricots.

 There's the Rhonissippi, which uses cotes du Rhone wine yeast, and the Ginger Was Hot! (a Gilligan's Island reference) with ginger root.
 Patterson ferments some of his ciders in bourbon barrels, others he finishes off in the bottle, known as the Methode Champenoise.